acerv/kirk-old/docs/index.rst

 Great!
 Our server supports kirk!

-Save your owner name credential with the ``kirk-credential`` command, that will store a ``credentials.cfg`` file inside the current folder, if not specified
+Save your owner name credential with ``kirk-credential`` command.
+It will store a ``credentials.cfg`` file inside the current folder that contains all informations to read owner credentials:
-otherwise:

 .. code-block:: bash